-The Pharmacy Benefit Manager (PBM) division of the agency will continue to communicate regularly with local, state, and national entities to more clearly define issues, identify problems and develop solutions to changing PBM issues that affect the pharmacy services, health and economic stability of the Mississippi health community.
-The newly amended Prompt Pay Act will need rules and regulations promulgated to address low cost reimbursement, referrals, and the PBM appeals process for pharmacies to ensure adequate access to pharmaceuticals for the citizens of MS. The rules and regulations will be written with input and collaboration with other relevant state agencies.
+The Pharmacy Benefit Manager (PBM) division of the agency will continue to communicate regularly with local, state, and national entities to more clearly define issues, identify problems and develop solutions to changing PBM practices that affect the pharmacy services, health and economic stability of the Mississippi health community.
+The Prompt Pay Act requires rules and regulations to address low cost reimbursement, referrals, and the PBM appeals process for pharmacies to ensure adequate access to pharmaceuticals for the citizens of MS. The rules and regulations will be reviewed and updated with input and collaboration with other relevant state agencies.